Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 12:37 And you'll love it because it's built for developers by developers.

-12:41 Seriously, you can do it in less than four minutes, so that's awesome.
+12:41 Seriously, you can do it in less than four minutes.

 12:45 And the best part is the pricing is straightforward.